-Marine phytoplankton represent about 50% of total global primary production (Veldhuis & Kraay, 2004; Flombaum et al., 2013), it is therefore important to understand their composition, biomass and dynamics, particularly given the growing influences of anthropogenically-driven increases in eutrophication and changes in climatic conditions (Nixon 1995, refs).
-From a historical perspective, a majority of studies of phytoplankton have focused on temperate and boreal ecosystems.
+Marine phytoplankton represent about 50% of global primary production (Veldhuis & Kraay, 2004; Flombaum et al., 2013), it is therefore important to understand their composition, biomass and dynamics, given the growing influences of anthropogenically-driven eutrophication and climate change (Nixon 1995, refs).
+From a historical perspective, a majority of phytoplankton studies have focused on temperate and boreal ecosystems.
 For example, in a comparative study of phytoplankton dynamics in 165 marine ecosystems around the world, only 25 were located below 30° latitude (Cloern & Jassby, 2010).
 However, the large spatial extent of subtropical/tropical waters, and rapid growth of human development in these regions warrants greater emphasis on tropical/sub-tropical phytoplankton (Geider et al., 1997).
-The composition, biomass and dynamics of phytoplankton communities in different climatic regimes in part reflect differences in key physical factors, such as temperature and incident irradiance, which exhibit larger seasonal variability at higher than lower latitudes.
+The composition, biomass and dynamics of phytoplankton communities in different climatic regimes in part reflect differences in key physical factors, such as temperature and incident irradiance, which exhibit larger seasonal variability at higher latitudes.
 Boreal latitudes experience strong seasonal changes in both factors, often resulting in summer peaks in phytoplankton growth rates and biomass (Sakshaug & Slagstad, 1991).
 Temperate latitudes often display multiple seasonal peaks in phytoplankton biomass, including a spring bloom due to elevated irradiance levels and a nutrient-enriched and stratified water column, lower levels of phytoplankton in early summer due to nutrient limitation and grazing pressure, and a secondary bloom in late summer/fall due to regeneration of nutrients or upwelling (Alvain et al., 2008; Li et al., 2006; Mahadevan et al., 2012; Siegel et al., 2002).
 By contrast, tropical latitudes exhibit less seasonal variation in solar irradiance and temperature, which translates into less distinct or consistent seasonal patterns of phytoplankton biomass than boreal or temperate ecosystems (Bienfang et al., 1984).
-In many tropical systems, intra-annual variability can be more closely linked to wet and dry periods or tropical storm activity, which can be correlated to changes in nutrient loads (Bienfang et al., 1984).
+In many tropical systems, intra-annual variability can be more closely linked to wet and dry periods or tropical storm activity, which can correlate to changes in nutrient loads (Bienfang et al., 1984).

 The focus of this study was spatial and temporal variability in the composition and biomass of the phytoplankton community off the coast of Cape Canaveral, located off the east-central coast of Florida.
 The region is a continental shelf environment ranging in depth from 5-50 m, extending to approximately 50 km off the Florida coast (Atkinson et al., 1983).
-While some refer to this region as tropical, it is more appropriately designated as subtropical, as its latitude (28°N) and typical water temperature range (i.e. 17.5-30oC) falls between the tropical environment of the Florida Keys and the more temperate conditions in the coastal waters of the Carolina’s.
+While some refer to this region as tropical, it is more appropriately designated as subtropical, as its latitude (28°N) and typical water temperature range (i.e. 17.5-30oC) falls between the tropical environment of the Florida Keys and the more temperate conditions in the coastal waters of the Carolinas.
 The shallow shelf environment of Cape Canaveral is part of the South Atlantic Bight (SAB) and can be impacted by Gulf Stream loop currents (Atkinson, 1977).
 Previous research has shown that biological production in the SAB is affected “by interaction between the Gulf Stream and adjacent shelf waters” (Lee et al., 1991), as well as by land influences from the Florida peninsula, and upwelling of deep water from the edge of the shelf (Yoder et al., 1981; Lee et al., 1992) .
 One study found that these interactions are amplified in areas between 27° and 30°N (Lee et al., 1991), which includes the Cape Canaveral region, in part because of the protrusion of the land feature (Fig. 1).
 The Gulf Stream and wind-driven currents influence the movement of the water and, therefore, the distribution of phytoplankton within the water column (Xie et al., 2001; Winder & Hunter, 2008).